Why blockchain adoption goes viral and how to keep up with the mainstream?

 A Thomson Reuters survey revealed that the overall estimated cost of AML and KYC processes ranges from $60 million to $500 million yearly.
 At present, banks upload customer KYC data into a single registry used for checking the information of existing or new clients.

-At the same time, blockchain adoption enables the independent verification of each client by one bank or financial organization would be accessible to other banks.
+At the same time, blockchain adoption enables the independent verification of each client by one bank or financial organization that would be accessible to other banks.
 As a result, the KYC procedure doesn’t have to be restarted again.
 What does it mean for financial institutions?
 More cost-efficient compliance departments, of course!

 3. Easy fund management and instant payments within a business-friendly environment

-A new generation of blockchain-based asset management solutions offers much more than separate tools. elegro, a FinTech company developing proprietary blockchain solutions for merchants and their clients, came out with a whole ecosystem businesses can integrate with.
+A new generation of blockchain-based asset management solutions offers much more than separate tools. elegro, a FinTech company developing proprietary blockchain solutions for merchants and their clients, came out with a whole ecosystem, businesses can integrate with.
 The system is based on a suite of interrelated products:

 - Gateway for accepting direct (with no middlemen) crypto/fiat payments from clients

 - Wallet for smart banking and personalized fund management

 - Retail turning a smartphone into a full-on mobile POS